vikejs/vike-solid/examples/full/README.md

-Basic example of using `vike-solid`, showcasing:
+Full example of using `vike-solid`, showcasing:

 - [layouts](https://vike.dev/layouts)
 - rendering to `<head>`